 Legal name of organization, physical address (and P.O.
-Box if you have one), telephone number, Web address, name of the authorizing official (e.g., president, director, etc.), the purpose of your organization.
+Box if you have one), telephone number, Web address, name of the authorizing official (e.g., president, director, etc.), the purpose of your Organization.

-- A. Additional Information Any other information that would be helpful to the funding commission may be attached to the Application Narrative. - ✓ Double check your application to make sure everything is included and in the order prescribed.
+- A. Additional Information Any other information that would be helpful in the evaluaton of this application may be attached to the Application Narrative. - Double check your application to make sure everything is included and in the order prescribed.
 Be sure to complete all questions.
 If you have questions, please contact the CDBG department for technical assistance!